open-contracting/kingfisher-collect/docs/contributing/index.rst

 .. note::

+   Please inform the helpdesk analyst of the following, so that it can be reported as feedback to the publisher:

+   -  If there is no documentation about access methods
-   When doing this, check if the release or record packages are at the top-level of the JSON data.
-If not, please inform the analyst so this can be reported to the publisher.
+   -  If the release package or record package is *not* at the top-level of the JSON data

 Choose a spider name
 ~~~~~~~~~~~~~~~~~~~~